charleschen-ml/eic-llm/README.md

 #### [Step 4] How did you determine the optimal quantization bit-width configurations?
 Have you gleaned any insights from your observations that could guide future work to further enhance performance?

-*Greedy Inference* was used to determine the optimal quantization bit-width.
+To determine optimal bit-widths, we use a *greedy inference* strategy that incrementally reduces precision while monitoring task accuracy.
 Two configurations were evaluated:
 - Greedy Config #1:
   - Default to 32 bits, then cumulatively flip each submodule to 4-bit.
 If score >=28, keep the flip, otherwise unflip back to 32.
   - Submodules are flipped in descending order, starting from the least sensitive (transformer.h.11.attn.c_attn shown in the heatmap above) to the most sensitive.